What is fly-tipping?

 It is everyone's responsibility to help keep their neighbourhoods free from litter.
 If you see someone fly tipping, you can report this anonymously by calling us on 01225 715 715.

-If your large items are unsuitable for reuse, Wiltshire Council can collect these from outside of your property for a charge.
+If your large items are unsuitable for reuse, your local council can collect these from outside of your property for a charge.

-There is a reduced charge of £11.50 per item if you receive means tested benefit, including housing benefit, council tax reduction and/or income support.
+The charge is sometimes reduced if you receive means tested benefit, including housing benefit, council tax reduction and/or income support.